Single-member LLCs for investing: What you need to know

 What are the benefits of an LLC for investing?

-- The main benefit of forming an LLC is limited liability protection, meaning the separation of business and personal assets.
+- The main benefit of forming an LLC is limited liability protection, meaning separating business and personal assets.

-- LLC members have financial liability up to the amount of capital contributions provided by the member to the LLC, whilst their personal assets (real estate, personal bank account, etc) are protected.
+- LLC members have financial liability up to the number of capital contributions provided by the member to the LLC, whilst their personal assets (real estate, personal bank account, etc) are protected.

 - A Limited Liability Company will enable you to add new members, as well as pass on ownership to others whenever necessary.